 With the knowledge of wireless internet testing versus a direct modem test, you can now use the elimination process to determine if the problem is with your router or modem.
 For example, if you run these tests on a wireless router and have issues, you run the test on a modem and the problem doesn’t exist, your router is the problem.

 To test modems only, you must connect directly to the modem to avoid the possibility of “WiFi interference” or packet loss from the wireless router when performing these tests.

 How Old Is Your Modem/Router?

-One of the most common problems with routers is age.
+One of the most common symptoms with routers is age.
 Since routers are always on, heat loss can occur over time.
 According to a PC World article, heat can be a critical factor in performance issues like intermittent performance and slow motion.
 A simple solution can be to move your router to a different location with better airflow or use a fan for cooling.
 Another problem with older routers is the lack of support for new devices and higher speeds as new standards develop.

-When performance deteriorates, many external issues can be blamed.
+When performance bad, many external issues can be blamed.
 Most routers operate at 2.5 GHz, as do many other household appliances.
 Cordless phones, microwaves, baby monitors, and even the garage door have functions in the 2.5 GHz band.